Thibaut Eiferman is a choreographer and dancer living and working in Paris.

 In 2014 he relocated to Los Angeles to join Ate9 Dance Company under the direction of Danielle Agami, with whom he developed his understanding of Gaga, Ohad Naharin’s movement research.
 During three years he embarked on an eclectic artistic journey, leading him from local art galleries to the Hollywood Bowl, as Ate9 became an internationally-recognized force in dance.

-Invited to join the Batsheva Ensemble in Israel, he performed Naharin’s most renowned works and toured extensively.
+Invited to join the Batsheva Ensemble in Israel, he performed Naharin’s most renowned works and toured extensively for one year.

 In Tel Aviv he initiated his first choreographic project H H H. Since its premiere, H H H was awarded First Place at Machol Shalem International Choreography Competition in Jerusalem as well as the Critics Prize in the 33rd edition of the Hannover International Choreography Competition of 2019.